Azure/Azure-Governance-Visualizer-Accelerator/README.md

    ![Screenshot showing the GitHub actions pane](./media/actions_pane.png)

 2. Run the _DeployAzGovVizAccelerator_ workflow to initialize the accelerator, deploy the Azure Web App and configure Microsoft Entra authentication for it.
 By default, the web app is accessible to any authenticated user in the current tenant.
 To limit access to certain users, provide the ObjectId of an Entra ID group.
+Important note: the group must be of type _Security_ and not _Microsoft 365_.

    ![Screenshot showing deploying the DeployAzGovVizAccelerator workflow](./media/run_deploy_accelerator_action_input.png)